Broadstone, Dublin: The Black Church

 St. Mary's Chapel of Ease, universally known as the Black Church, was built in 1830 and was designed by John Semple.
 The nickname is thought to have originated due to the gloom of the interior, rather than the dark-grey colour of the exterior - the building has very thick walls and narrow windows.
 An interesting feature of the church is that it has no distinct walls or ceilings inside, the interior consisting entirely of a parabolic arch.

-Legend has it a person walking anti-clockwise with one's eyes closed, two or three times around the church at midnight, reciting the 'Hail Mary' backwards will meet the Devil, a tale probably created because of the church's having been Protestant.
-The striking building no longer has a religious function and is currently used as office space.

-The Black Church is mentioned briefly in the novel Ulysses by James Joyce, in the chapter entitled "Oxen of the Sun", as the location of one of Bello's many sins: He went through a form of clandestine marriage with at least one woman in the shadow of the Black Church.
-Joyce lived for a few months in Broadstone, at 44 Fontenoy Street, one of the Joyce family's many temporary homes around Dublin.
-He stayed there with his son Giorgio from July to September 1909 and again alone from October 1909 to June 1910 while trying to set up the first cinema in Dublin.

-It was also used in the title of the first volume of memoirs of Austin Clarke, "Twice Round the Black Church" (1962).
-Clarke grew up in Broadstone, living on Middle Mountjoy Street.
-Both Clarke and Joyce attended nearby Belvedere College.

 The church interior has been totally refurbished and is now a suite of offices.

 Midland Great Western Railway and Broadstone Station

 In 1845 the Royal Canal was purchased by the Midland Great Western Railway Company for £298,059 with a view to using the land alongside the canal to construct a railway line to the west of Ireland.
 Broadstone railway station was completed in 1850.
-The building was one of Dublin's six original rail termini, the others being Westland Row (now Pearse Station) Amiens Street (now Connolly Station), Kingsbridge (now Heuston Station), North Wall and Harcourt Street (now a bar and nightclub complex).
+The building was one of Dublin's six original rail termini, the others being Westland Row (Pearse Station) Amiens Street (Connolly Station), Kingsbridge (Heuston Station), North Wall and Harcourt Street (now a bar and nightclub complex).